gund/angular2-http-interceptor-test/README.md

 # Angular2 Http Interceptor Demo

-> This is demo built with [ng2-http-interceptor](https://github.com/gund/ng2-http-interceptor) and angular-cli
+> This is demo built with [ng-http-interceptor](https://github.com/gund/ng-http-interceptor) and angular-cli

-Here you can check and test how `ng2-http-interceptor` library works and how to use it.
+Here you can check and test how `ng-http-interceptor` library works and how to use it.

 ## Development server